 To ensure the process is manageable, we are reviewing the profession-specific standards in groups of several professions at a time.
 At the start of each review, we contact each of the professional bodies for the relevant professions and ask for their suggestions on any changes that they consider necessary.
 We carefully consider their suggestions and map each of them against the generic standards to decide whether they are necessary.
 Where aspects required further clarification, we discussed those areas in detail with the professional body representatives and sought further advice on specific standards from that profession's Education and Training Committee or Council member.
-We have also sought legal advice on each set of standards.

-Following our second round of professional body reviews, we are now ready to consult publicly on the draft standards for the next group of professions which comprise chiropodists and podiatrists and prosthetists and orthotists.
+Following our second round of professional body reviews, we are now ready to consult publicly on the draft standards for the next profession - speech and language therapists.

-A consultation paper and draft standards for chiropodists and podiatrists is attached for the Council's consideration and approval.
+A consultation paper and draft standards for speech and language therapists is attached for the Council's consideration and approval for consultation.

-Since consideration by the Education and Training Committee on 15 November, one additional amendment has been made to the revised standards which is as follows:
+Since consideration by the Education and Training Committee on 7 March, one additional amendment has been made to the revised standards which is as follows: